Tales from the Tread: 2022 Brown Bag Storytelling Series

 For Steamboat Pilot & Today

-The Brown Bag Summer Storytelling Series presented by the Tread of Pioneers Museum combines the best of what makes Routt County so special — the valley’s rich history and fascinating stories told by the intriguing locals who lived them.
-The museum’s summer storytelling series, now in its 24th year, has become a locals’ favorite summer event.
+The Brown Bag Summer Storytelling Series presented by the Tread of Pioneers Museum merges our valley’s vibrant history and intriguing stories told by captivating locals who lived them.
+The summer storytelling series, now in its 25th year, has become a locals’ favorite summer event.
+The events will take place in person at the museum at 800 Oak St., every Friday at noon in July and August.
+Due to a recent surge in COVID-19 numbers locally, masks will be required.

-For the past 24 years, the Brown Bag events also served as an essential story-collecting tool for the museum and the community.
-Each program has been recorded and digitally preserved by the museum, and provides an archive and historical record for future generations, public access, and this year’s virtual events.
+The Brown Bag events also serve as a means for collecting and recording local oral history.
+Each program recording is digitally preserved by the museum, and provides an archive and historical record for future generations, public access, and virtual events.

-Don’t miss this summer’s series to learn more about our valley’s vibrant history and people who generously share their stories.
-For more info, visit TreadOfPioneers.org.
+Don’t miss this summer’s series to learn more about our valley’s incredible history and the people who share their stories first-hand.
+For more info visit treadofpioneers.org

 Support Local Journalism